Louis Mendes

-Louis Mendes (born June 15, 1940) is a photographer from New York City who is known for his signature press camera, portraits and street portraits.
+Louis Mendes (born June 15, 1940) is a photographer from New York City who is known for his signature dapper style, press camera, and street portraits.

 Life and work

 Mendes was born in a working-class family in Jamaica, Queens, New York, in 1940.
 He was a young child when his elder sister handed him a camera to begin documenting family events.
-Later Mendes would study at the RCA Institute of Technology.
-After stints of working in retail including Macy's on 34th street, Mendes turned to photography.
+He bought his first Graflex Speed Graphic camera in the nineteen-fifties, while working as a stock clerk in Macy's and studying electronics.

-Mendes predominantly uses a Graflex Speed Graphic camera; he has also used a Polaroid Spectra, modified Polaroid 110b, view camera and medium and large format cameras.
+Mendes uses a Speed Graphic; with modified backs that allow for use of various film types including instant Polaroid film.
+He has photographed Duke Ellington, Count Basie, Cab Calloway, Lena Horne, Gordon Parks, Denzel Washington, Spike Lee, Swizz Beats, Alicia Keys and Colin Kaepernick.